lululxvi/deepxde/docs/user/installation.rst

 Installation
 ============

-DeepXDE requires `TensorFlow 1 <https://www.tensorflow.org/>`_ to be installed.
+DeepXDE requires `TensorFlow <https://www.tensorflow.org/>`_ to be installed.
-(Sorry, but DeepXDE does not support TensorFlow 2 yet.)
+Both TensorFlow 1 and TensorFlow 2 can be used as the DeepXDE backend, but TensorFlow 1 is recommended:

+- My tests show that TensorFlow 2 is 2x~3x slower than TensorFlow 1;
+- Currently L-BFGS optimizer is not supported in DeepXDE yet when using TensorFlow 2.

 Then, you can install DeepXDE itself.
+If you use TensorFlow 2, you need to install DeepXDE by cloning the folder.

 - Install the stable version with ``pip``::